Dentists

 How to use the report

-Start with the highest-severity customer-path findings, give the source URL and evidence summary to the person who maintains the website, then rerun the scan after the fix is live.
+Start with the highest-priority customer path findings, use the source URL and what SiteLeak found as copy-ready fix notes, then rerun the scan after the fix is live.

 What to check after routine updates